-C. Because Article XXI Applies, The Rules On Safeguards Are Not Relevant, And In Any Event Article XXI Could Serve As A Defense To Alleged Breaches Of The Agreement On Safeguards

-38. The complainant has challenged the U.S. security measures under Article XIX and under several provisions of the Agreement on Safeguards.
+- C. Because Article XXI Applies, The Rules On Safeguards Are Not Relevant, And In Any Event Article XXI Could Serve As A Defense To Alleged Breaches Of The Agreement On Safeguards - 45.
+The complainant has challenged the U.S. security measures under Article XIX of the GATT 1994 and under several provisions of the Agreement on Safeguards.
 The measures at issue are not safeguards and therefore the Agreement on Safeguards does not apply.
-Pursuant to Article 11.1(c), once a Member invokes Article XXI(b), the Agreement on Safeguards is not applicable.
-In any event, Article XXI makes clear that the security exceptions, including the essential security exception, apply to the entire agreement.
+Pursuant to Article 11.1(c) of the Agreement on Safeguards, once a Member invokes Article XXI(b) of the GATT 1994, the Agreement on Safeguards is not applicable.
+Specifically, Article 11.1(c) provides that "[t]his Agreement does not apply to measures sought, taken or maintained by a Member pursuant to provisions of GATT 1994 other than Article XIX." - 46.
+In any event, Article XXI of the GATT 1994 makes clear that the security exceptions, including the essential security exception, apply to the entire agreement.
 Specifically, Article XXI begins with the clause "Nothing in this Agreement shall be construed."
 The provision does not contain any qualification to this threshold clause; nor does Article XIX of the GATT 1994 indicate that the security exceptions do not apply to rights and obligations in that article.
 Furthermore, the Agreement on Safeguards contains 14 references to the GATT 1994.
 Such language establishes an express, textual link between the GATT 1994 and obligations under the Agreement on Safeguards.
-This language also confirms that, in any event, Article XXI(b) would be a defense not only to claims raised under the GATT 1994 but also to claims under the Agreement on Safeguards.

-D. In Light Of The Self-Judging Nature Of GATT 1994 Article XXI, The Sole Finding The Panel May Make Consistent With Its Terms Of Reference Under DSU Article 7.1 Is To Note The Invocation Of Article XXI

-39. In light of the self-judging nature of Article XXI, the sole finding that the panel may make - consistent with its terms of reference and the DSU - is to note the U.S. invocation of Article XXI.
+This language also confirms that, in any event, Article XXI(b) would be a defense not only to claims raised under the GATT 1994 but also to claims under the Agreement on Safeguards. - D. In Light Of The Self-Judging Nature Of GATT 1994 Article XXI, The Sole Finding The Panel May Make Consistent With Its Terms Of Reference Under DSU Article 7.1 Is To Note The Invocation Of Article XXI - 47.
+In light of the self-judging nature of Article XXI, the sole finding that the panel may make consistent with its terms of reference and the DSU is to note the U.S. invocation of Article XXI.
 This is the only finding the panel can make consistent with the DSU.
 Under DSU Article 7.1, the Panel's terms of reference call on the Panel to examine the matter referred to the DSB and "to make such findings as will assist the DSB in making the recommendations or in giving the rulings provided for in [the covered agreements]."
-The Panel has two functions: (1) to "examine" the matter - that is, to "[i]nvestigate the nature, condition or qualities of (something) by close inspection or tests"; and (2) to "make such findings as will assist the DSB in making the recommendations or in giving the rulings provided for" in the covered agreement.
+The Panel has two functions: (1) to "examine" the matter that is, to "[i]nvestigate the nature, condition or qualities of (something) by close inspection or tests"; and (2) to "make such findings as will assist the DSB in making the recommendations or in giving the rulings provided for" in the covered agreement.